 Fertility is so public, but infertility is so private, so intimate.

-Issues concerning our fertility seem to be intimately linked to the essence of our human natures, our sense of womanhood or manhood.
+Issues around our fertility are intimately linked to the essence of our human natures, our sense of womanhood or manhood.
 This is perhaps why it is so difficult to discuss it with others, to share our pain, our anxiety, our hopes, dreams and disappointments.

 Our culture offers so many rituals and ceremonies to celebrate and commemorate pregnancy, birth, and parenthood, but when it comes to the milestones of infertility….nothing.

-The couple who must face the reality of living their lives childless is in desperate need of a way to share this momentous realization with their friends and family.
-How wonderful it would be to have a ceremony where they could lay their dreams to rest, share their loss and move into their new lives with the support of their loved ones.
+The couple who faces these challenges is in need of a way to share with their friends and family.
+How wonderful it would be to have a ceremony where they could share their loss, lay their dreams to rest, and move into the next phase of life with the support of their loved ones.
 And what of the couple who finally becomes pregnant after infertility treatment?
 Only ceremony can contain that much joy and anticipation and trepidation!

 I would be honored to develop rituals and ceremonies for all the many milestones and cycles of this process.
 A private ritual for you and your partner could help make those timed intimacies special and sacred.
 We could break new ground together and write a ceremony that involves your friends and family in your pursuit for fertility or your decision to live childless.